 Located in Hammonton, New Jersey, Hammonton Center for Rehabilitation and Healthcare is the only option we were able to find in the area.
-This proved to be a decent facility, with an overall grade of C. You can definitely do worse than this facility.
-The best part of this nursing home's report card was is its inspection grade.
-Inspection reports are discussed in the next section.
+This facility received a concerning overall grade of D in our grading scheme.
+This is not the worse facility we looked at, but we'd still be very reluctant to recommend it.
+If you aren't deterred by this facility's profile, feel free to continue reading to learn more about its category scores.
+Inspection grades are discussed in the next section.

 Hammonton Center for Rehabilitation and Healthcare